nwchemgit/nwchem-wiki/ZCOORD-Forcing-internal-coordinates.md

 ## Use of the adjust keyword

-The following example will impose a constraint on the K-O bond with a length of 2 angstroms.
+The following example will impose a constraint on the K-O bond with a length of three angstroms.
 ```
 geometry
  K 0.
 0.0000  0.0000